maryjobs/celo-nft-monster-swallow-game-tutorial/README.md

     }
 ```

-The `HasMinted()` function returns true if the address has minted an NFT.
+The `hasMinted()` function returns true if the address has minted an NFT.
 The function takes an `address` as a parameter which is used to specify the address to check.
 The function returns true if the address has minted an NFT.
 This will be usefull in our front-end.

 ```solidity
  function getAllNFTS(uint _index) public view returns(NFT memory){